 BPM: (20-210) Sets the tempo for the arpeggiator in BPM (beats per minute).
-The TAP TEMPO LED flashes at the BPM rate.
 When LFO SYNC is enabled on the low-frequency oscillator, or CLOCK SYNC is enabled in the Effects section, the BPM rate affects the LFO frequency and/or delay effect.
 When syncing to an external MIDI clock source, the BPM setting has no effect.